ArneBachmann/sos/README.md

 ### Unique features of SOS ###
 - Initializes repositories by default with the *simple mode*, which makes effortless versioning a piece of cake
 - In the optional tracking mode, files are tracked based on glob patterns instead of pure filenames or paths (in a manner comparable to how SVN ignores files)
-- In-place command line replacement for traditional VCS that transparently pipes commands to them
+- Command line replacement for traditional VCS that transparently pipes commands to them
 - Straightforward and simplified semantics for common VCS operations (`branch`, `commit`, integrate changes)

 ### Limitations ###